Thursday, February 26, 2009

 - Jim Morrison (Wilderness Vol. 1)

-Looking back on the day September 13, 1969, a friend of mine, George, can recall exactly where he was: "I had a job," he says, "to look after Jim Morrison, the singer for The Doors.
+Looking back on the day September 13, 1969, George can recall exactly where he was: "I had a job," he says, "to look after Jim Morrison, the singer for The Doors.
 And it was fucking horrible."

 That's the day of Toronto Rock n' Roll Revival, a 13-hour concert at the University of Toronto's Varsity Stadium.
 Although John Lennon showed up, The Doors headlined.